ckeditor/ckeditor5/docs/updating/updating-ckeditor-5.md

 ---
-category: updating-cke5
+category: update-guides
 order: 10
 meta-title: CKEditor 5 updating documentation
-meta-description: Learn how to maintain and keep you CKEditor 5 up-to-date at all times.
+meta-description: Learn how to maintain and keep your CKEditor 5 up-to-date at all times.
 ---

 # Updating CKEditor 5